MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 10. Open `SkillRunner.html` and connect to Misty using your robot’s IP address.
 11. Open up your browser’s JavaScript console for the Skill Runner page, so you can see what’s happening.
 12. Click **Reload Skills** at the top of the page.
 This ensures that your robot and latest code changes are in sync.
 Observe the JavaScript console for a log message verifying the skills have been loaded.
-13. To run your skill, enter the skill’s name under “Run Skill” and click **Run**.
+13. To run your skill, enter the skill’s name under "Run Skill" and click **Run**.
 Continue observing the console; as events are triggered, you’ll see debug messages in the console.

 ## Starting & Stopping an On-Robot Skill